 Major Requirements 41

 Additional LACCD GE Requirements 18-19

-(Not including 3 double-countable major units or 0-2 units that shall be a "high-unit" major in Area E. Students wishing to transfer are advised to the CSU GE or IGETC plan instead.)
+(Not including 3 double-countable major units or 0-2 units that shall be waived as

+a "high-unit" major in Area E. Students wishing to transfer are advised to u use either

+the CSU GE or IGETC plan instead.)

 Additional Degree-applicable Requirements 0-1

 Total 60